 - Take a look now at what is expected of the application: OptomCAS application

 - A traditional optometry school program is four years long, and externships are normally incorporated into the final year of school.

 - There is only one optometry school in Florida:

-- After completion the students earns a Doctor of Optometry (OD).
+- After completion, the students earn a Doctor of Optometry (OD).

 - Students are not required to complete residency training post-graduation to practice; however, some places of employment may require a residency program, which is usually one-year long.

 Pre-Health Professions Committee (PHPC)